Contact Me ---- Kirby's Going AI

 worried mind glenn frey song

-Worried Mind is a song that was recorded by Glenn Frey and included on his 2012 posthumous release "After Hours".
+Worried Mind is one of those songs by Glenn Frey that was recorded and included on his 2012 posthumous release "After Hours".
 The song was originally written and recorded by American country music singer and songwriter Ted Daffan in 1940.

 Frey's version of "Worried Mind" is a cover that features a slow and melancholic arrangement, with Frey's soothing voice and gentle guitar playing creating a somber and introspective mood.
 The song is about a person whose worried mind keeps them up at night, unable to sleep due to worries about the future.
 The lyrics are poignant and relatable, with Frey's emotive delivery adding depth and authenticity to the song.